Q: Is there a cancellation fee if I cannot attend or complete my appointment?

 A: We accept both self-funding and insured patients, as well as patients referred by the NHS, embassies and Medico-Legal companies.

-You cannot refer yourself from a scan; you will require a referral and associated referral letter from a clinician in order to undertake any diagnostics at our Centre.
+A: All patients require a referral and associated referral letter from a clinician in order to undertake any diagnostics at our Centre.

 Q: What insurers do you accept?